Xzbzwtsjn/test/README.md

 ***uwsgi***

 If you prefer to uwsgi server, we provide [uwsgi1.4](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html), just enter `uwsgi` dirctory and "making" it.
-If provided default `raweb.ini` file used, you should modify `raweb_install_prefix` and `http` options at least.
+You should modify `raweb_install_prefix` and `http` options  in `raweb.ini` at least, if you don't want to create your own `.ini` file.
 The default `raweb.ini` looks like

     [uwsgi]
     raweb_install_prefix = /var/www/html/red_alert_web